 One of the secrets to decluttering success is getting the items out of your house quickly and permanently.

-Setting them in the garage in a box waiting to take them to a donation station or have a garage sale is not decluttering, it’s rearranging!
+Setting unwanted items in the garage in a box waiting to take them to a donation station or have a garage sale is not decluttering, it’s just rearranging!

 It also hazardous to your progress because it gives you the chance to bring the items back into the house.

 Get rid of these things immediately or make sure it’s scheduled in the very near future.

 If you’re donating things to a charity, put the boxes in the trunk of your car to drop off the next day.
 Just don’t forget about them.

 Place a sticky note by the speedometer of your car, and a note on your bathroom mirror so you remember to leave extra time in your schedule the next day.

 If you’re planning a garage sale, box similar items together, then tape the boxes closed and write the likely date of the garage sale on them.
 If the date has passed and you don’t have a sale coming soon, just drop the boxes at a donation station.